mayskii/rsschool-cv/cv.md

 ```

 ## Experience
-Currently, I have been working with small web projects and applications and I really want to learn and develop new skills.
+Currently, I have been working with small web projects and applications for about 2 years and I really want to learn and develop new skills.

 ## Education
 * **Univercity:** BMSTU (Bauman Moscow State Technical University)